DunkFig/code_toolkit_fall2022/00_WEEKONE.md

 I want to schedule Virtual 1:Ones with everyone in the class periodically throughout the semester.
 These informal chats will help me gage progress, help with confusion, and help me get to know each of you a bit better.

 ## Office Hours
-SCHEDULE OFFICE HOURSE [HERE](https://calendar.app.google/ijii6sYBHRwy6xMv7) FRIDAY 12:00PM - 2:00PM.
+SCHEDULE OFFICE HOURS [HERE](https://calendar.app.google/ijii6sYBHRwy6xMv7) FRIDAY 12:00PM - 2:00PM.
 (If none of these times work just email me and we'll find another time :) )

 ## Slack
 I invited you all to our slack and to our channel.
 If I have missed anyone please let me know right now!
 Please sign up as it is a way to contact me directly about issues with homework or readings.